How Long Does A Transmission Flush Take? [Save A Ton Of Money]

 Due to the above two reasons, transmission flush has established a big myth among car owners that it will damage the transmission.
 If you never let the transmission fluid become too dirty and dark, transmission flush won’t harm your vehicle’s transmission system.

-Moreover, some transmission service companies use high-pressure flush machines to pump fresh transmission fluid through the transmission and replace it with the old one.
 These high-pressure transmission flush machines may not meet the manufacturer’s specifications and can damage the delicate internal passages and seals of the transmission valve body.
 This type of transmission flush is called a power flush, which I won’t recommend to you for your vehicle.

 Best DIY Method To Perform Transmission Flush

-3. Also, clean the transmission filter.
+3. Also clean the transmission filter.

 4. Fix the transmission filter and tighten the transmission pan.